Hydex/MarioAI_GANN/README.md

 With regards to the latter one crossover, mutation with random Gaussian distribution and crossover with random weights have been implemented

 Can see the result here:
 https://www.youtube.com/watch?v=7BlDY9G9aQ8

+If more interested and want to have a description of the strategy and implementation see the report inside documentation.